petuscov/weatherBot/README.md

 Seek for `@BotTiempo` in facebook messenger, and interact with me!

-Currently we are mixing castilian and english, we are improving this to make BotTiempo available in both languages separately.
+Currently we support both castilian and english, we dont have any inprovements planned for BotTiempo at the moment.

 More info